willGraham01/ARC-DnD/character_creation/levelling-up.md

 At level 2, Rangers get to pick a Fighting Style feature.
 Erik opts to go with Two-Weapon Fighting as his style, since this suits his current setup.
-As a result, his "Shortsword (off hand)" attack receives an update: he now adds his ability modifier to the damage it does, so it goes from "1d6 slashing damage" to "1d6 + DEX slashing damage".
+As a result, his "Shortsword (off hand)" attack receives an update: he now adds his ability modifier to the damage it does, so it goes from "1d6 piercing damage" to "1d6 + DEX piercing damage".
+Since this is now the same as his main hand, he just removes one of the entries and makes a note that both hands are the same.
 He also writes his chosen fighting style into his features and traits column, and copies it onto his spare sheet of paper.

 In addition, at level 2 Rangers get access to spellcasting, so Erik heads over to that page of his character sheet.
 Rangers are told that their spellcasting ability is Wisdom, which he records.
 He then calculates his spell attack bonus and spell save DC using the formulae provided by the Ranger class:

 - Spell attack modifier: proficiency bonus + WIS.
-In Erik's case, this comes to TODO, and he writes "spell attack modifier" in his list of attacks for a quick reference should he need it.
+In Erik's case, this comes to 4: proficiency bonus of +2, and a WIS modifier of +2.
+He writes "spell attack modifier" in his list of attacks for a quick reference should he need it.
 - Spell save DC: 8 + proficiency bonus + WIS.
-In Erik's case, this comes to TODO.
+In Erik's case, this comes to 12.

 He then looks at the table for Rangers and spellcasting - at level 2, he knows two spells and has 2 first level spell slots.
 He marks the spell slots down on his character sheet, and chooses the following spells to learn: